Deepan-Karmakar/p5.js-tutorial/Local-server.md

 ####Mountain Lion (10.8)

-In Mountain Lion the enable web server option has been removed, but you can set it up manually.

-1. Open terminal.
-2. Type ```sudo launchctl load -w /System/Library/LaunchDaemons/org.apache.httpd.plist```.
-This turns on the server.
-2. Type ```mkdir ~/Sites```.
-This creates the place your server will look for your files.
 3. Navigate to the Sites folder and place your project somewhere inside it.
 3. View it at http://localhost/~username/.